jasonknight/gopress/docs.md

 ```go
 func (o *UserMeta) FindByMetaKey(_findByMetaKey string) ([]*UserMeta, error)
 ```
-FindByMetaKey dynamic finder for meta_key -> []*UserMeta,error Generic and
-programatically generator finder for UserMeta
+FindByMetaKey searchs against the primary key meta_key and will return []*UserMeta,error This method is a programatically generated finder for UserMeta

 ```go